gkkpch/volumio-initramfs/README.md

 Here you can inspect/ modify parameters
 Using `exit` will return you to the normal initramfs script flow.

+## WIP WIP WIP

+This documentation is still work in progress.
+The initramfs script collection has been thoroughly tested with x86 and arvm7 (Odroid N2).
+It has not been verified with an RPi or Primo, but this *should* be just verification, there should be no more functional differences.
+(Most of them are obslete as support has stopped for old armv7 boards).

+MP1 was added to Volumio later and has also not been verified.
+There is some work to be done for mp1, as this is the only device which received ```init``` modifications for preparing kernel 6.1y.

 # **Quick Edit Initramfs**